backstage-technical-services/website/contributing.md

 ```sh
 $ .docker/local/bin/start.sh
 ```
-> The first time you run this Docker will need to download the relevant image layers and.
-This may take a while but this is a one-time thing (well, until the images are updated).
+> The first time you run this Docker will need to download the relevant image layers; this may take a while but this is a one-time thing (well, until the images are updated).

 > The first time you boot the database, it will need to initialise itself and will restart a couple of times before it's ready to be used.